Sigtran Protocol – SS7 over IP

 User Adaptation Layers In Sigtran:

 Sigtran is only for transport purposes.
 The user application should not change if an ss7 node connectivity changes from SS7 to Sigtran.
-To make this possible, in Sigtran protocols there are adaptation layers.
-An SS7 layer is the user of the adaptation layer and the adaptation layer uses the service of the SCTP protocol.
-Basis of the SS7 layer, and Sigtran layers are standardized.
+To make this possible, in Sigtran protocols, there are adaptation layers.
+An SS7 layer is the user of the adaptation layer, and the adaptation layer uses the service of the SCTP protocol.
+The basis of the SS7 layer and Sigtran layers are standardized.

 M3UA or Mtp3 User Adaptation Layer: